SC34 Electrical Safety

 •

-• 4.5.6 Report all electrical safety incidents or near misses to the Electrical Authorised Person or Electrical Authorising Engineer as soon as is practicable, and in Evotix Assure following SHE Code 5 - Incident Reporting and Investigation.
+• 4.5.6 Report all electrical safety incidents or near misses to the Authorised Person or Authorising Engineer as soon as is practicable, and in Evotix Assure following SHE Code 5 - Incident Reporting and Investigation.
 Where reasonably practicable following an electrical incident, photographs should be taken before any items are disturbed.

 4.6 Accompanying Safety Persons shall: